hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/251002350v2-llmsql-upgrading-wikisql-for-the-llm-era-of-text-to-sql.md

 ---
 layout: default
-title: LLMSQL: Upgrading WikiSQL for the LLM Era of Text-to-SQL
+title: "LLMSQL: Upgrading WikiSQL for the LLM Era of Text-to-SQL"
 ---

 # LLMSQL: Upgrading WikiSQL for the LLM Era of Text-to-SQL